derrick-yu1/4-Bit-CPU/README.md

 Description: The data at the address of the RAM module will be loaded into the program counter.

-The signals Cs is HIGH, allowing the RAM module to load its content onto the bus.
-The signal Lp is HIGH, allowing the program counter to load data form the bus, in this case the content from the RAM module.
+The signal Cs is HIGH, allowing the RAM module to load its content onto the bus.
+The signal Lp is HIGH, allowing the program counter to load data form the bus, in this case, the content from the RAM module.

 Diagram: